-We organise talks, guided walks and other events, publish a quarterly news-letter and work with local councils and other environmental organisations.
-Also we enourage high standards of planning and architecture.
-The current membership exceeds 1,100 members.
+We organise talks, guided walks and other events, publish a quarterly newsletter and work with local councils and other environmental organisations.
+We also enourage high standards of planning and architecture.

-We are registered with the Charity Commissioners, and our "area of benefit" is the countryside of Budleigh Salterton, East Budleigh with Bicton, Colaton Raleigh, Newton Poppleford and Harpford.
+We are registered with the Charity Commission, and our 'area of benefit' is the countryside of Budleigh Salterton, East Budleigh with Bicton, Otterton, Colaton Raleigh, Newton Poppleford and Harpford.

 The Association maintains contact with the County, District and Parish Councils, as well as neighbouring associations with similar aims.
 It also works closely with the East Devon Area of Outstanding Natural Beauty (AONB) Partnership.